Economistician/eb-papers/README.md

 ## Scope and Intent

-This repository serves as the authoritative record of the Electric Barometer research program.
+This repository serves as the authoritative archival record of the Electric Barometer research program.

-It includes conceptual frameworks, formal loss constructions, and technical extensions, but does not aim to provide end-user tutorials or implementation guides.
+It includes conceptual frameworks, formal loss constructions, diagnostic metrics, and calibration methodologies, but does not aim to provide end-user tutorials or implementation guides.
 Code implementations and applied examples are maintained separately.

 ## Status and Maturity

-Papers and notes within this repository vary in maturity, ranging from conceptual framing to formalized technical analysis.
+Papers and notes within this repository vary in maturity, ranging from conceptual framing to fully formalized technical analysis.

-Each paper or note includes its own README describing scope, status, and intended audience.
+Each paper or technical note includes its own README describing scope, assumptions, status, and intended audience.

 ## Ownership and Contact